 The small intestine stretches out to around 22-23 feet whereas the large intestine is only four feet long.

-- The large and small intestine, both have distinct roles to play.
+- The large and small intestines have distinct roles.

 - The small intestine is primarily involved with the uptake and assimilating of food, whereas the large intestine is involved in the intake and absorption of water.

-6. Stomach produces hydrochloric acid to aid in digestion.
+6. The stomach produces hydrochloric acid to aid in digestion.

 The stomach produces hydrochloric acid (HCI) to aid in digestion.

 - The stomach lining is made of smooth muscle and epithelial cells that contain cells known as parietal cells.